You are currently viewing Mawphlang Sacred Forest: A must-visit place in Meghalaya

 A brief overview of Mawphlang’s demographics is quite crucial as it can assist you in determining the optimal time and method of visiting the area.

-Mawphlang Sacred forest1.
+Mawphlang Sacred forest- Entrance.

 Related Article: Top 9 Cherrapunji Tourist Places You Shouldn’t Skip